Year of Publication

 Digital Object Identifier (DOI)

 Kinyanjui, Benson, "Examining the Effects of Ethnicity on Transactional Distance in an Online Distance Learning Course" (2016).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 37.